Postgraduate research opportunities The Future Hospital & Beyond Its Walls

 Funding details

-A maximum of £5,500 is available towards the cost of tuition fees for each studentship as well as travel, consumables and publications associated with the period of PhD study thanks to philanthropic donations.
+A maximum of £5,000 is available to fully cover the cost of tuition fees.
+Furthermore, there is funding available for travel, consumables and publications associated with the period of study thanks to philanthropic donations.

 The total amount of funding for one studentship will be for a maximum of two years.
 Any costs beyond this duration will not be covered.